-Figure 11 shows the emission trends between 2000 and 2015 both in CAMS-REG-v4.2 and EDGAR-v5.0 for 5 selected pollutants.
+Figure 11 shows the emission trends between 2000 and 2015 in both CAMS-REG-v4.2 and EDGAR-v5.0 for five selected pollutants.
 It is shown that generally the trends are comparable in both datasets, but the downward trend in CAMS-REG is stronger for each of these pollutants compared to EDGAR.
-This difference in trend is most notable for NMVOC, SO2 and PM.
+This difference in trend is most notable for NMVOCs, SO2 and PM.